nduas77/KenyanGeek.github.io/README.md

 Click Here to go to Website (https://kenyangeek.github.io/)

-It list my information incluing
+It list my information including

 * About me
 * Experience